nmeum/depp/README.md

 this file receives the README content on standard input and must write plain HTML to standard output.

-For example, consider the following `git-render-readme` script which uses the `markdown(1)` program provided by the [discount][discount website] markdown implementation:
+As an example, consider the following `git-render-readme` script which uses the `markdown(1)` program provided by the [discount][discount website] markdown implementation: